 The 30 inch Aura Gravity Ventilator is 30 inches in diameter and has a 2 inch tall collar.
 The model number is AV-30-C2 and has 706 inches of Net Free Area (NFA).
 All 30 inch gravity ventilators come with a standard 40″ x 40″ square flange flashing.

-30 inch diameter roof vents are considered industrial size therefore should be used in industrial settings.
+30 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 Even the smallest breeze can create exhaust ventilation so that air is drawn out of the gravity vent.
-This movement of air is proportional to the wind speed and is measured in cubic feet per minute (CFM).
 Therefore, wind speeds of 11 mph for a 30 inch Gravity Ventilator produces 1,692 CFM of air exhaust for attic ventilation.

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.